funkyfridge/FunkyFridge/README.md

 # FunkyFridge
 Welcome to FunkyFridge!
 The Android Mobile solution for using your food before it goes bad!
+Made during the Knight Hacks March 2019 Code Jam.

 ## Inspiration